colin-chang/BigFileForm/README.md

 ```

 ### try it
-after using this middleware, you could get your bigfile and text parameters by `Request.Form.Files` and `Request.Forms` when you try to upload a big file between `MinBodySize` and `MaxBodySize`.
-It can only works in a POST or PUT method.
+after using this middleware, you could get your big file and text parameters by `Request.Form.Files` and `Request.Forms` when you try to upload a big file between `MinBodySize` and `MaxBodySize`.
+It can only work in a POST or PUT method.

 ```csharp